Twarner491/TeddyWarner.org/docs/Projects/VonNiemannProbe.md

   <iframe src="https://drive.google.com/file/d/11IokKgTVSXdpYEzAuyViIleSZ_2wl0ag/preview" width="100%" height="600" allow="autoplay"></iframe>
 </center>

-While this evidence against Niemann appears to be overwealming, its important to remeber that the Sinquefield Cup is an over the board tournament.
-Cheating online and over the board are two entirly seprate entities, no ammount of online cheating in the world provides sufficent reason to accuse Hans of over the board cheating, as the act itself is a totally different task that would require extreme preparation to achieve.
-Thus, in face of a lack of evidece to support over the board cheating allegations against Niemann, the Von Niemann Probe was born.
-In an attempt to further the investigation into this scandal, we devloped an AVR-based Bluetooth telegraphing shoe insole to test the fesibility of creating and using an over the board chess cheating aid.
+While this evidence against Niemann appears to be overwhelming, it's important to remember that the Sinquefield Cup is an over-the-board tournament.
+Cheating online and over the board are two entirely separate entities, no amount of online cheating in the world provides sufficient reason to accuse Hans of over-the-board cheating, as the act itself is a different task that would require extreme preparation to achieve.
+Thus, in face of a lack of evidence to support over-the-board cheating allegations against Niemann, the Von Niemann Probe was born.
+In an attempt to further the investigation into this scandal, we developed an AVR-based Bluetooth telegraphing shoe insole to test the feasibility of creating and using an over-the-board chess cheating aid.

+!!! failure "Cheating in Chess"

+    ***Cheating in chess, whether online or over the board, is wrong and ruins the game for everyone.*** This project has been published to showcase the possibility of such a device's existence/use, and should not be recreated with the intent of using it for genuine foul play.

 <center>